 Circumstances often require parents to entrust their children to another person’s supervision.
 When these people fail to provide adequate supervision, accidents and injuries can occur.

 Compensable Child Injuries That Could Qualify Your Family for Damages

 If your child suffered harm due to negligence and those injuries required medical attention, you could seek compensation.
 Examples of these injuries include:

 - Broken bones

-- Economic damages, such as past and future accident-related medical expenses, and permanent disability if the injuries prevent the child from ever holding a job.
+- Economic damages, such as past and future accident-related medical expenses, property damage expenses, counseling, and funeral costs

-As a karate sensei, former decorated police captain, and a seasoned personal injury lawyer, Randy Sevenish knows the importance of protecting innocent children from harm.
-If your child was injured or killed in an accident caused by someone else’s negligence, Sevenish Law can help you fight for the justice and compensation they deserve.
-Contact Sevenish Law today to schedule a free initial case consultation.
+As a karate sensei, former decorated police captain, and personal injury lawyer, Randy Sevenish knows the importance of protecting innocent children from harm.

 If your child suffered harm in an accident caused by someone else’s negligence, Sevenish Law Firm, P.C. can fight for the compensation you need.
 Explore your options during a free case review by calling (317) 636-7777.